 However, it is not the easiest of rigs to tie for beginners or people who aren’t familiar with it, which is why I recommend using ready-tied chod rigs.

 I use Korda’s Chod Rigs, as they are simple, cheap, very effective, and professionally tied.
-Find them on Amazon: here
+You can find Korda’s top-notch chod rigs on Amazon here.

 Do You Have to Use a Leadcore With a Helicopter Rig?

-You don’t have to necessarily use a leadcore leader in order to fish the helicpoter rig, even though it is recommended.
+You don’t have to necessarily use a leadcore leader in order to fish the helicopter rig, even though it is recommended.

-This set-up implies a little more work and a few extra items to put together.
-But, if you prefer this set-up over a leadcore system, than this is definitely the way to do it.
+This setup implies a little more work and a few extra items to put together.
+But, if you prefer this setup over a leadcore system then this is definitely the way to do it.